Kevin Cronin: Career

-Cronin appeared on the Netflix original series Ozark along with bandmates from REO Speedwagon in S03E03.
-The episode was titled "Kevin Cronin Was Here", and they performed "Time for Me to Fly".
+Cronin appeared on the Netflix original series Ozark along with bandmates from REO Speedwagon in episode three of season three, entitled "Kevin Cronin Was Here".
+They performed "Time for Me to Fly".
 The popularity of the show led to a resurgence on the Billboard charts for the band in April 2020, as well as a placement onto the digital charts not in existence at the time of the initial hit songs.